TagWolf/Arduino-NEO-6M-GPS/README.md

 This project provides an Arduino code for interfacing with the uBlox Neo 6M GPS module using the TinyGPS++ library.
 The application decodes the GPS data to provide location, altitude, speed, and other essential data.

+## Files

+- NEO6MGPS.ino = Base example with the NEO-6M GPS
+- NEO6MGPS-SSD1306.ino = Displays GPS data to an OLED display in addition to console

 ## Features

 - Retrieves and displays: